schettino72/makeup/README.md

                     _title_ of the HTML document.

-Create an instance of Makeup, it takes 2 parameters:
+Create an instance of `Makeup`, it takes 2 parameters:

    * _pos_ (string), to be used as _section.pos_ for all pages.
    * _pages_ (plain object) where: the key is the path location of the page, the value is a _section_.